 - If possible

 - Evacuate by your own vehicle.
-If you do not have a personal vehicle, advise your case manager for instructions.
+If you do not have a personal vehicle, ask your case manager for instructions

 - Maintain physical distancing while travelling

 - Proceed immediately to designated accommodations using the most direct, safe route

-- Self-isolation Order only: connect with your case manager for health system information and direction
+- Applicable to Self-isolation Order only: connect with your case manager for health system information and direction

 - If possible evacuate by your own vehicle.
 If you do not have a personal vehicle follow guidance for public transportation

 - Proceed immediately to designated accommodations or a reception centre (if necessary)

 Only travel to ESS support locations designated by your local or First Nations' government.
 Supports will not be available if you travel to a non-designated location.

 Evacuees should first look to use their own resources, such as insurance, to support themselves.
 Staying with friends or family (also referred to as billeting) is not recommended during the COVID-19 pandemic.
 If you don't have your own resources the ESS program may be able to support you.
 You must connect with an ESS responder to receive supports from authorized suppliers.